SantiagoParraGuerrero/MyOpenCode/LightningWebComponets/force-app/main/default/lwc/modal/README.md

 * add the `data-id="close"` to your close button element (_this is just the x button that modals have to the right corner_)

+* remove this line that should be at the end <div class="slds-backdrop slds-backdrop_open"></div>
+  * _backdrop is disabled or enable when closed/opened the modal_ (see @api noBackdrop in case you dont want to have a backdrop)

 * that's it now you have all functionality described in
   * https://www.lightningdesignsystem.com/components/modals/#Expected-keyboard-interactions